devendrarajput/Calculus/Unit6.md

 - German mathematician Bernhard Riemann
 - 🎦 F6.2.1.PNG
     - Use Left Riemann method with n=1,2,3,4 sub-intervals
-    - More rectangle gives better estimation
+    - More intervals gives better estimation
 - Left Riemann Sum for Graph
     - Below is the graph of f(x)=4x-1/2x².
 Use Left Riemann sum to find the approximation of the area under the curve on the interval [2,8], use 3 sub-intervals